A death must be registered within five days unless the Coroner is involved.

 A death must be registered in the district where it took place.
 You can check your local Register Office on GOV.UK.

-If the death took place in Bedford Borough, it must be registered in person with a Registrar at our offices in Borough Hall on Cauldwell Street, Bedford.
+If the death took place in Bedford Borough, it must be registered in person, by appointment with a Registrar (Monday to Friday) at:

 Step 1 – Medical certificate of cause of death